aa196883/boardgame-crud/README.md

 ### 📋 User Interface

 - Emphasis on simplicity and readability
 - Table view for quick browsing of results
 - Works on both desktop and mobile browsers
 - Intuitive forms for adding or updating entries

+### 🧱 Frontend architecture (Vue)

+The web client now relies on the **Vue runtime** that is shipped with the Vue library.
+This runtime bundle provides the `createApp`, `ref`, `reactive`, `computed`, and lifecycle utilities that power the component tree and its reactivity system.
+In our case it is loaded from a `<script>` tag in `frontend/index.html`, making the Vue APIs available on `window.Vue` so `initApp` can wire everything together.【F:frontend/index.html†L9-L18】【F:frontend/main.js†L247-L270】

+The Vue application is **mounted** on the DOM element with the `id="app"`.
+Mounting is the process where Vue takes control of that placeholder node, renders the root component into it, and keeps the HTML in sync with the reactive state.
+You can see this in `frontend/main.js` where we grab the element via `document.getElementById('app')` and pass it to `createApp(...).mount(...)`.【F:frontend/main.js†L271-L314】【F:frontend/main.js†L532-L544】

+Inside `initApp`, we declare three core components:

+- `RootComponent` orchestrates data fetching, the search form, and CRUD workflows using Vue refs, computed properties, and lifecycle hooks.【F:frontend/main.js†L314-L530】
+- `GameCard` displays the compact card view for each search result and emits a `select` event when clicked so the root component can open the detail view.【F:frontend/main.js†L290-L313】
+- `GameDetail` renders the expanded information panel when a card is selected and exposes a `close` event to return to the grid.【F:frontend/main.js†L314-L351】

+When the user types in the search bar, `RootComponent` updates reactive state, recomputes filtered results through `analyzeQuery`, and renders the matching `GameCard` instances.
+Clicking a card stores the chosen game in `selectedGame`, which triggers Vue to swap the card grid for the `GameDetail` component.
+Vue's runtime handles these UI transitions automatically by observing the reactive data and updating the DOM efficiently.【F:frontend/main.js†L350-L530】

 ---